alessoh/test1/README.md

    - Results are structured into sections such as "What Went Well", "What Could Be Improved", and "Specific Recommendations".
    - Saved in both text and JSON formats for flexibility in further processing or display.

-   # Diagram of surrent logic
+   # Diagram of current logic

 ![Alt text](./logic.png)